jupyter-book/blog/README.md

 A blog for the Jupyter Book subproject.

+## Repository layout

+- `noxfile.py` contains nox commands for automating tasks around the project.
+Get a list of commands with `nox -l`.
+- `src/` contains scripts that further automate tasks around the project.
+- `docs/` contains the blue itself as a MyST site.

 ## Local development

 This blog is a small [MyST site](https://mystmd.org) along with a [javascript plugin for blogging](plugins/blog.mjs).